bemoid/bemoid/scss/components/checkbox/checkbox.md

 algolia: true
 ---

-Component for stylizing selectable input fields, where user can select multiple choices from a list.
+Component for stylizing selectable input fields, where the user can select multiple choices from a list.

 ## Usage